tc39/proposal-typedarray-stride/README.md

 Currently, you can’t create a `Float32Array` with an offset of `2` as offsets need to be a multiple of `BYTES_PER_ELEMENT`.
 Ideally we’d lift this restriction, so that developers can conveniently access tightly packed data structures like the one above.

-This has performance implications for copy operations, so it might make sense to limit the lifting of the restrictions for views with a non-default stride only.
+This has performance implications for data access, but the concept of strides already impacts performance at least in the context of copying data.
+So it might make sense to lif this restrictions for views with non-default strides.

 ## TC39 meeting notes